-- Construct the Transit Center in the northwest corner of New Hampshire Avenue and University Boulevard. - Select the Medium Investment Light Rail mode for the Purple Line. - Construct the Purple Line within the median of University Boulevard with station platforms adjacent to the Transit Center. - Study feasibility of a circulator bus system serving the entire Takoma/Langley Crossroads area. - Study feasibility of a Purple Line spur that will connect the Transit Center with the White Oak Transit Center serving FDA Headquarters site via New Hampshire Avenue.
+- Construct the Transit Center in the northwest corner of New Hampshire Avenue and University Boulevard. - Select the Medium Investment Light Rail mode for Purple Line. - Construct the Purple Line within the median of University Boulevard with station platforms adjacent to the Transit Center. - Participate with Prince George's County in developing and implementing a bi-county Transportation Management District to encourage alternative modes of travel. - Study feasibility of a circulator bus system serving the entire Takoma/Langley Crossroads area. - Study feasibility of a Purple Line spur that will connect the Transit Center with the White Oak Transit Center serving FDA Headquarters site via New Hampshire Avenue.